New York's 22nd congressional district

 New York's 22nd congressional district is a congressional district for the United States House of Representatives currently represented by Democratic John Mannion.
 Significant cities in the district include Syracuse and Utica; with the newest district boundaries approved by the New York State Legislature, the district also includes Auburn.
-The district is home to several colleges and universities, including Syracuse University, SUNY Environmental Science and Forestry, SUNY Upstate Medical University, Le Moyne College, Hamilton College, Colgate University, and Utica University.
+The district is home to several colleges and universities, including Syracuse University, SUNY Environmental Science and Forestry, SUNY Upstate Medical University, Le Moyne College, Hamilton College, Colgate University, SUNY Cortland and Utica University.

 The district now consists of all of Madison and Onondaga Counties, and parts of Cayuga, Cortland, and Oneida Counties.